-The New Testament is our creed for our beliefs and practices.
-This is simply showing our convictions of what the Scriptures teach.
+Christ is our creed, and His resurrection is our confession.
+The New Testament is our standard for beliefs and practices.
+The following is simply showing our convictions of what the Scriptures teach.
 We are honest to reconsider our convictions in the light of the Scriptures.

 Christ's Words and the Scriptures: